gannjondal/uf-formulas/readme.md

 As these formulas are not part of the official database you need to place them manually in the folder you have configured for formulas, colorings etc.

 ## Folders:
-- The folder [/formulas-ufm](/formulas-ufm) will contain UF formula files (and potentially sample data) independent from any publishing elsewhere.
+- The folder [/formulas-ufm](/formulas-ufm) contains UF formula (i.e. \*.ufm) files independent from any publishing elsewhere.
   Any possible development will happen here.

-- The folder [/formulas-frm](/formulas-frm) will contain old formula files of Fractint style (and potentially sample data) independent from any publishing elsewhere.
+- The folder [/formulas-frm](/formulas-frm) will contain old formula files of Fractint style independent from any publishing elsewhere.
   There is of course no "development" anymore, but for quick testing I still like those .frm files, especially if it comes to rough mutations of pure formulas without any further logic.
   And I may commit changes as I have to consolidate many different versions ( Yeah, I did not use git before ;-) )

+- The folder [/colorings](/colorings) contains UF coloring algorithms (i.e. \*.ucl)

-- I may also publish other types of formulas (like colorings) - the naming of the folders will be self-explaining.
+- I may also publish other types of formulas (like transdorms), and params - the naming of the folders will be self-explaining.

-- The folder [/published-samples](/published-samples) will contain any type of formulas, and other related data published elsewhere (currently at fractalforums.org only).
+- The folder [/published-samples](/published-samples) contains any type of formulas, and other related data published elsewhere (currently at fractalforums.org only).
   The files will not be changed (beyond any possible improvements of non-functional parts like documentation etc).
   Even corrections would result in new files for compatibility with the existing threads.